What is Io? A quick review

 call, then, represents a (parsed) message send coupled with an

-environment (a context) in which the message send is evaluated this time.
-It
+environment (a context) in which the message send is being evaluated.
+It is

 method bodies, not